Tig-welding-tips:

 Magnesium alloys present welding problems similar to those of aluminum.
 These are dealt with by the same procedures.

 Stainless steels are often GTA welded because of the cleanliness of the process and quality of results, especially for food or pharmaceutical applications.
-Mechanized and orbital welding are widely used as good results are repeatable.
+Mechanized and Orbital Welding are widely used as good results are repeatable.
 Argon is used.

 Likewise also heat resisting alloys, nickel and cobalt alloys are welded by this process that permits the use of similar or different filler metal as required and usually minimizes heat input, a parameter required to control distortion.